 Parsippany Child Custody Lawyer

 Child custody is one of those issues in divorce, post-divorce, or between unmarried parents that can be very divisive.
 Your child’s wellbeing and welfare are generally one of your most worrisome issues when faced with the end of your marriage or relationship.
 You obviously want to ensure that your relationship with your child is maintained in the best possible manner and that can feel threatened when a custody issue arises.
 Protecting your parental rights both during and after a divorce and long into the future is commonly a matter that creates uncertainty and anxiety in any parent.
+Our experienced New Jersey child custody attorneys can help.
+With over 30 years of combined experience the Parsippany child custody lawyers here at Simon, O'Brien, & Knapp, P.C.
+Attorneys at Law are proud to serve the families of Morris County, New Jersey and will be happy to serve yours too.

 What Type Of Lawyer Handles Child Custody?